 A non-matriculating student is a student who is taking courses at Stony Brook, but not pursuing a Stony Brook degree.
 Students approved for non-matriculated status for the fall or spring semester may enroll on a space-available basis beginning the last business day before the start of classes.
-Courses in Health Science, as well as those within the College of Engineering and Applied Sciences are not open to non-matriculated students.
+Courses in Health Science, as well as those within the Colleges of Business and Engineering & Applied Sciences are not open to non-matriculated students.
 Please note that natural and physical science courses are high demand courses and may not have seats available.

 - Those previously enrolled at Stony Brook in an undergraduate degree program must contact the Registrar’s Office at (631) 632-6175 and follow the procedures required for rematriculation.

-- Those who have already earned a bachelor’s degree must apply to the School of Professional Development as a graduate special student to enroll in undergraduate or graduate course for the fall or spring semester.
+- Those who have already earned a bachelor’s degree must apply to the Office of Graduate and Health Sciences Admissions as a graduate special student to enroll in undergraduate or graduate course for the fall or spring semester.

 - Interested in taking courses in during your breaks?
 Visit our our Summer or Winter Sessions websites.

 Non-matriculated students are limited to part-time study (maximum of 11 credits).

 Non-matriculated students are not eligible to receive financial aid and will be billed at the standard Undergraduate Tuition Rate.